 Accounting is a comprehensive course in the basic fundamentals of accounting principles in which learning is sequential.
 By the end of the school year, students should have a practical knowledge of the accounting cycle and various specialized skills required to function as an account clerk.
-(Accounting students are encouraged to join the DECA club)
+(Accounting students are encouraged to join DECA Club(Distributive Education Clubs of America)